tnmy44/gitlab-analytics/transform/snowflake-dbt/models/workspaces/workspace_sales/restricted_safe/wk_gainsight_customer_success/wk_gainsight_customer_success.md

 {% enddocs %}

 {% docs wk_gs_persona_healthy_activity %}
-This object is used capture healthy activity counts for gainsight personas.
+This object is used to calculate healthy activity counts for gainsight personas.
 {% enddocs %}